-If you’re looking to do the Fish River Canyon hike, you’re in luck.
+If you’re looking to do the Fish River Canyon hike, be prepared.
 This infamous 90km trail is definitely not for slack packers – and in order to truly enjoy the beauty of the area, you’ll need to be prepared.
-Luckily, we’ve got a day-by-day breakdown with survival tips, photos, and suggestions, so you don’t make the same mistakes we did.

 6. Table Mountain

-If you don’t have the time or the funds for a guided multi-day trail, here’s an alternative: a 85 kilometre trail over Table Mountain that you can do in three days, no camping required.
+If you don’t have the time or the funds for a guided multi-day trail, Table Mountain allows for some amazing overnight trails you can do by yourself, too.

 8. Walking trails in Kruger

 Yes, there are more than one!
-From multi-day wilderness trails to day hikes, seeing Kruger at eye level is a completely different experience of the park, according to Melanie van Zyl.
+From multi-day wilderness trails to day hikes, seeing Kruger at eye level is a completely different experience of the park.

 9. Green Mountain Trail